mnuhell/mnuhell/README.md

 ### :shushing_face: I'm 43 years old and 6 working with php and Mysql.
 ### 🔭 I’m currently working on Telfy Telecom as php and mysql developer and I’m currently learning React, Node, TypeScript and Mongodb. :heart_eyes:

+#### I spend my free time with family 👉 friends.
+The rest of the time I dedicate it to study and research new languages and tools for my work :sparkles:

 <hr />

-### If you think a project and need a developer contact with me 💬
+### If you think a project and need a developer contact with me :muscle: